-Over the past year, we discovered a useful classification for all engineering work.
-It serves us as a powerful framework when we think about processes, communication, and planning.
-We split everything we do into these three categories:
+Over the past years, I have discovered a useful classification for all engineering work.
+While it is not perfect and definitely not universal - it serves as a powerful framework when I think about processes, communication and planning.

 - Three weeks long projects